elasticpath/react-pwa-reference-storefront/documentation/tutorial_creatingPages.md

     i)  To view changes in the storefront, update the export settings with the page name.<br>
     ii)  Add all required components and content.<br>
     iii) Import the component to other components or pages as required.<br>
+  g) Create and add any custom CSS in the `src/components/mycomponent.main.less` file.<br>
-  g) Add the required custom CSS in the `src/components/mycomponent.main.jsx` file.
+  h) Import the custom CSS file (if created in the previous step) in the `src/components/mycomponent.main.jsx` file.